How Does Traditional State Licensing Work?

 - Use IMLC if: You need fast, multi-state coverage (telehealth, locums, DTC care)

-- Use traditional if: You're applying to a non-IMLC state or don’t meet eligibility
+- Use traditional if: You're applying to a non-IMLC state — for example California, New York, or Florida — or don’t meet eligibility

 Many providers use both — IMLC for compact states and traditional for outliers.